cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ...
 ```

-As expected.
-That's all you can test at this stage.
+This is as expected, as nothing more can be tested at this stage.